programminghistorian/jekyll/en/lessons/creating-guis-in-python-for-digital-humanities-projects.md

 # Exercises for the Reader

 When designing applications with GUIs, it’s important to remember that one of the primary goals is ease of use for the end-user.
 Feature implementation projects available to the reader of this tutorial that could further aid usability are: a "browse" button to add files through an ordinary file dialogue box; a "remove selected item" button to eliminate an erroneously added file on the list; a "clear all list items" button to empty the list completely; and a formal "exit" button.

-The [Additional Resources section](#additional-resources) includes a link to the PyQt5 documentation that contains instructions and examples of all the necessary UI features: file browsing dialog boxes and button interactions with signals.
+The [Additional Resources section](#additional-resources) includes a link to the PyQt5 documentation with instructions and examples of all the necessary UI features: file browsing dialog boxes and button interactions with signals.
 With the exception of the Word to PDF converter outlined above, the author's GitHub page contains a repository showing code to implement the above features: [PDF Merger](https://perma.cc/A6ZN-YC7J).
 It is suggested that you try implementing the features first, as an exercise, before consulting the repository.

 You should also keep in mind that there are many, many ways to implement a single feature; do not worry if your code looks vastly different from that provided in the repository.
 You should, however, compare the code to look for inefficiencies or alternate methods &mdash; always a valuable learning exercise.

 # Creating the Distributable Application